Let the Games Begin!

 Because of the reduction in quantitative easing, the pundit and economists are projecting a mere 3.5% growth for the economy.
 The Fed is lowering its quantitative easing by $10 billion per month (no typo here.)
 The theory is that the banks will now begin to make small business loans because the Fed is no longer their biggest customer.
 Interest rates will start to tick upward so the banks can price the new small business loans commensurate with the change in credit from the Fed to the mom and pop operator around the corner from your house.

 But just in the nick of time, Dodd-Frank banking regulations have become effective which require the banks to do the exact opposite of what the reduction of quantitative easing should bring to the economy – growth.

 Dodd-Frank is also known as the “Too Big to Fail” legislation.
 This legislation was designed to reduce the impact on taxpayers when banks take risks with their depositor’s money.
 Just when the Fed took a step to help the economy, Dodd-Frank will be applying the brakes again to small businesses.
-For this reason, we have been trying to reach out and explain why factoring your accounts receivable with Capstone Business Funding, LLC to generate working capital is a step forward to accomplishing your business goals for 2014 and beyond
+For this reason, we have been trying to reach out and explain why factoring your accounts receivable with Capstone Capital Group, LLC to generate working capital is a step forward to accomplishing your business goals for 2014 and beyond